n-anwar/git_learn/README.md

 # Demo
-This is demo repo for practicing how to use github
+This is demo repo for practicing how to use github. lmdoandadn